 The Saints of the Lost and Found

-Avery Broussard has the curse of seeing lost things (and make no mistake, it is a curse).
-Missing belongings and beloved pets, lost relationships and opportunities—she sees it all.
-Long ago, that curse destroyed her chance at true love, causing her to flee her Louisiana hometown, vowing never to return.
-She’s kept that promise, too, until a phone call from her estranged father forces her hand.
+Avery Broussard has the curse of seeing lost things (and make no mistake about it, it is a curse).
+Missing belongings and beloved pets, lost love and loved ones -- she sees it all.
+Long ago, that curse destroyed her own chance at true love, causing her to flee her Louisiana home, vowing never to return.
+She's kept that promise too, until a phone call from her estranged father forces her hand.
 Her big brother is dying, and she may be his last remaining hope.
-Avery wants nothing more than to rescue her brother, but doing so pulls her into a labyrinth of lies and deceit rooted in her own lost first love and her family’s twisted history.
-It doesn’t help that a girl has also gone missing, and the abduction is tied to a killer Avery failed to help the FBI catch.
-With no time to spare, Avery realizes her curse might be the only thing she can trust.
-Is it too much to hope that she might save her brother and find the missing girl before she becomes the next victim?
+Avery wants nothing more than to help her brother, but doing so pulls her into a labyrinth of lies and deceit rooted in her own lost love and her family's twisted history.
+It doesn't help that a little girl has gone missing, and the abduction is tied to a killer Avery failed to help the FBI catch.
+With no time to spare, Avery realizes her curse might well be the only thing she can trust.
+Is it too much to hope that she might save her brother and find the missing girl before she becomes the killer's next victim?

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.